zolantris/ValheimMods/src/ValheimRAFT/README.md

 is a path resolution and a config flag to enable coordinate fixes.
 Disable the config value `fixPlanBuildPositionIssues` and it should no longer cause errors for not having PlanBuild installed.

+## FAQs

+### Help My Raft is A Box

+1. Did you install the ValheimRAFT mod correctly?
+    - No?
+Install it correctly following this guide, otherwise the commands may not work or sails will not be generated.
+2. Did you upgrade from v1.x.x to >=v2.0.0?
+    - Run `vehicle recover` this command works in `>=2.0.2`
+    - v2.0.0 had to make a plugin GUID change which likely broke the prefab registry of the v1 raft.
+This GUID change was in order to reset older mods from pointing to the updated ValheimRAFT and breaking features.

+### Help My Raft Is Sinking When I Build Hulls

+1. Please read
+   the [guide on Vehicle Hulls][hull-mechanics-link]?
+   Each Hull affects the floatation of the vehicle.
+2. Select the correct config and add or remove a piece to see the ship update based on the new config value.

 ## Graphics